 Hood College and MCPS, through the Office of Human Resources and Development, offers the Educational Leadership Certificate Program (ELCP) for cohorts beginning in the fall of each year.
 Through this partnership, candidates earn a master's degree in educational leadership with Maryland certification in administration and supervision or for those who already hold a master's degree, the completion of an 18-credit certificate program for Maryland administrator certification.
-The program targets certified MCPS teachers who will have five or more years of successful classroom teaching experience and tenure by the end of the current school year.
+The program targets certified MCPS teachers who will have five or more consecutive years of successful classroom teaching experience and tenure by the end of the current school year.

 For further information, contact: